javascript-tutorial/en.javascript.info/5-network/06-fetch-api/article.md

 Let's say we have an admin zone with URL structure that shouldn't be known from outside of the site.

-If we send a `fetch`, then by default it sends the `Referer` header with the full url of our page (except when we request from HTTPS to HTTP, then no `Referer`).
+If we send a `fetch`, then by default it always sends the `Referer` header with the full url of our page (except when we request from HTTPS to HTTP, then no `Referer`).

 E.g. `Referer: https://javascript.info/admin/secret/paths`.